 For more complex use cases, set the SES Tags parameter directly in Anymail's esp_extra.
 See the example below.
-(Because custom headers do not work with SES's SendBulkTemplatedEmail call, esp_extra Tags is the only way to attach data to SES messages also using Anymail's template_id and merge_data features.)
+(Because custom headers do not work with SES's SendBulkTemplatedEmail call, esp_extra Tags is the only way to attach data to SES messages also using Anymail's template_id and merge_data features, and the merge_metadata cannot be supported.)